Recombinant factor VIIa: Mechanism of action

 This treatment results in activation of the extrinsic pathway of blood coagulation.
+Recombinant factor VIIa activates factor X, which starts the clotting process and thereby provides control of the bleeding.
+Because factor VII acts directly on factor X, independently from factors VIII and IX, recombinant factor VIIa can be used to restore haemostasis in their absence or in the presence of inhibitors.

 Coagulation factor VIIa (recombinant)-jncw

 Coagulation factor VIIa (recombinant)-jncw (Sevenfact) is expressed in the mammary gland of genetically engineered rabbits and secreted into the rabbits' milk.
 During purification and processing of the milk, FVII is converted into activated FVII (FVIIa).
 The recombinant DNA (rDNA) construct in the genetically engineered rabbits used for the production of Sevenfact was approved by the FDA's Center for Veterinary Medicine.

 The safety and efficacy of coagulation factor VIIa (recombinant)-jncw were determined using data from a clinical study that evaluated 27 patients with hemophilia A or B with inhibitors, which included treatment of 465 mild or moderate, and three severe bleeding episodes.
 The study assessed the efficacy of treatment twelve hours after the initial dose was given.
 The proportion of mild or moderate bleeding episodes treated successfully both with the lower dose of 75mcg/kg and higher dose of 225 mcg/kg (requiring no further treatment for the bleeding episode, no administration of blood products and no increase in pain beyond 12 hours from initial dose) was approximately 86%.
 The study also included three severe bleeding episodes that were treated successfully with the higher dose.

 Another study evaluated the safety and pharmacokinetics of three escalating doses of coagulation factor VIIa (recombinant)-jncw in 15 subjects with severe hemophilia A or B with or without inhibitors.
 Results from this study were used to select the two doses, 75mcg/kg and 225 mcg/kg, that were evaluated in the study described above.

 The most common side effects of coagulation factor VIIa (recombinant)-jncw are headache, dizziness, infusion site discomfort, infusion related reaction, infusion site hematoma and fever.

 Coagulation factor VIIa (recombinant)-jncw is contraindicated in those with known allergy or hypersensitivity to rabbits or rabbit proteins.

+In 2022, the EU approved eptacog beta (Cevenfacta).
+Both are made by the same manufacturer (LFB) and through rabiit milk.
+Eptacog beta functions like coagulation factor VII.